 The ACRES Project (Adults Creating Residential & Employment Solutions) is a a 501(c)3 non-profit located in the heart of Central Pennsylvania.

-Our unique team consists of people with autism, educators, parents, and community members working together to meet the social, vocational, and residential needs of adults with autism.
-ACRES will provide a nurturing environment, uniquely designed by adults with autism, for adults with autism, to help individuals build a foundation for a productive, independent life.
-By fostering social, vocational, and self-advocacy skills, ACRES helps individuals optimize their potential, develop practical life skills, increase social capacity, and transition to work and independence.
+Our unique team consists of neurodivergent people, educators, parents, and community members working together to help neurodivergent and autistic adults build a foundation for a productive, independent life.
+By fostering social, vocational, and self-advocacy skills, ACRES' innovative programs help individuals build confidence, develop practical life skills, increase social capacity, and optimize their potential.

-Everybody has a talent, and the ACRES Project is here to turn the passions and skills of adults with autism into meaningful living and working opportunities allowing individuals to live, thrive, and sustain themselves financially.
+Everybody has a talent.
+The ACRES Project is here to turn the passions and skills of neurodivergent adults into meaningful opportunities to live, thrive, and achieve their dreams.

 Why We're Here